securefederatedai/openfl/docs/manual.rst

 Manual
 ******

-Learn what is |productName| and federated learning
+Learn what is |productName| and Federated Learning

 - :doc:`overview`